Sarah Miles: Television

 Miles starred in some TV movies: Great Expectations (1974), Requiem for a Nun (1975), and Dynasty (1976) as well as the Spanish film Bride to Be (1975).

 Her performance as Anne Osborne in The Sailor Who Fell from Grace with the Sea (1976) was nominated for a Golden Globe.

 Miles appeared in The Big Sleep (1978), Venom (1981), Walter and June (1983), Ordeal by Innocence (1984), Steaming (1985), Harem (1986) and Queenie (1987).

 She received great acclaim for Hope and Glory.
 Interviewer Lynn Barber wrote of Miles' appearances in Hope and Glory, White Mischief, and her two earliest films that she "has that Vanessa Redgrave quality of seeming to have one skin fewer than normal people, so that the emotion comes over unmuffled and bare."

 Filming White Mischief on location in Kenya in 1987, Miles worked for the second and last time with Trevor Howard, who had a supporting role, but was by then seriously ill from alcoholism.
 The company wanted to fire him, but Miles was determined that Howard's distinguished film career would not end that way.
 In an interview with Terence Pettigrew for his biography of Howard, she describes how she gave an ultimatum to the executives, threatening to quit the production if they got rid of him.
-The gamble worked.
-Howard was kept on.
+The gamble worked, and Howard was kept on.
 It was his last major film; he died the following January.

 Later career

-She appeared in A Ghost in Monte Carlo (1990), The Touch (1992), Dandelion Dead (1994), Jurij (2001) and The Accidental Detective (2004).
+She appeared in A Ghost in Monte Carlo (1990), The Silent Touch (1992), Dandelion Dead (1994), Jurij (2001) and The Accidental Detective (2004).

 She most recently (2008) appeared in Well at the Trafalgar Studios and the Apollo Theatre opposite Natalie Casey.

 Personal life

 Miles was married twice to the British playwright Robert Bolt, 1967–1975 and 1988–1995.
-He wrote and directed the film Lady Caroline Lamb, in which Miles played the eponymous heroine, and wrote Ryan's Daughter, as well.
+He wrote and directed the film Lady Caroline Lamb, in which Miles played the eponymous heroine, and also wrote Ryan's Daughter.
 After his stroke, the couple reunited and Miles cared for him.
 "I would be dead without her", Bolt said in 1987, "When she's away, my life takes a nosedive.
 When she returns, my life soars."
 The couple had a son.
 Miles stated, in 2007, that she had been drinking her own urine for 30 years for health reasons.
 In 2016, she reported that she had written a sequel to Ryan's Daughter.